 As the twentieth century unfolded, the greater Tamworth area became an increasingly popular winter sports destination.
-At some point in the 1930s, the Civilian Conservation Corps. built a ski trail on the USGS Mt.
+At some point in the 1930s, the Civilian Conservation Corps built a ski trail on the 2,205 foot Mt.
 Whittier.
 Around this time, Nickerson Mountain was considered as a possible location for the state aerial tramway project.
 The tram ended up opening at Cannon Mountain in 1938.

 Lift Served Skiing in West Ossipee

 Following World War II, multiple rope tows were installed on Nickerson Mountain.
 Adding to the confusion, the operations were known as various names, such as Mt.
 Whittier Slope, Taylor Slope, and Mittlebirge Slope.
 Henry Taylor's area, which likely operated in 1946-47 and 1947-48, was likely located just west of the Mittlebirge Slope.
 Both areas may have been referred to as Mt.
 Whittier at various times.